 Step 1.
 Step 1.

-Before applying for an Ohio business licence.
-You can find help in starting your business by reading one of our guides on Starting a Business, Forming an LLC or Best LLC Services.
+Before applying for an Ohio business license.
+You can find help in starting your business by reading one of our guides on Starting a Business, Forming an LLC with one of the Best LLC Services.
 After you have registered your business, make sure to get all your paperwork in order.